IgniteUI/indigo-design-docfx/en/components/bullet-graph.md

 ## Legend

 The Bullet Graph comes with a Legend that can be adjusted accordingly to match the selected Series Amount.
 In Sketch, Legend items can be removed by setting the corresponding Series to ~No Symbol or added by finding it in the Overrides/Charts/Legend/Serie.
-In Adobe XD, you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
-Also, you can change the icon type between Square, Line, or Circle.
+In Adobe XD, you have to delete the unused Series layers, and the layout will adjust automatically.
+Additionally, you can change the icon type between Square, Line, or Circle.

 <img class="responsive-img" src="../images/bullet_graph_legend.png" srcset="../images/bullet_graph_legend@2x.png 2x" />